-Episode #015: Your Pocket Sailing Instructor Podcast: Sailing Goals – Racing
+Episode #015: Your Pocket Sailing Instructor Podcast: Sailing Goals – Race Sailing

 This is episode #2 in a four-part series I am doing on sailing goals.
 These episodes are aimed at helping you to figure out which courses to take, habits to form, and areas to focus on depending on where you want to end up!
-This second episode is geared to the race sailor who wants to move into the world of racing.
+This second episode is geared to race sailing.
+You are someone who wants to move into the world of racing.
 Whether you are looking for weekend races, or offshore races, I’ll talk about how you can create a plan to get there!

 Support me on Patreon!